U.S. investors target 'buyback stocks' in bet on Trump tax plan

 “Buybacks are the most tax efficient thing you can do with your capital, and when you are repurchase your own stock you know exactly what you are buying,” Marshall said.

-Ravi Malik, a portfolio manager at $1.6 billion SSI Investment Management Inc, said that a cut in the repatriation rate would benefit convertible bonds in his portfolio such as Citrix Systems Inc (CTXS.O), Amgen Inc (AMGN.O) and Lam Research Corp.
+Ravi Malik, a portfolio manager at $1.6 billion SSI Investment Management Inc, said that a cut in the repatriation rate would benefit convertible bonds in his portfolio such as Citrix Systems Inc, Amgen Inc and Lam Research Corp.

 SSI Investment examines its biggest holdings with a significant share of overseas revenues to assess the impact of tax legislation on those companies, Malik said.
 “That’s how we identified these companies as significant beneficiaries of the changes proposed.”

-Barry James, a portfolio manager of the $3.1 billion James Balanced Golden Rainbow fund, said that he expected fund holdings, such as lawn mower maker Toro Co (TTC.N) and Southwest Airlines to boost existing buyback schemes should a tax bill pass.
+Barry James, a portfolio manager of the $3.1 billion James Balanced Golden Rainbow fund, said that he expected fund holdings, such as lawn mower maker Toro Co and Southwest Airlines to boost existing buyback schemes should a tax bill pass.
 Such a move would be preferable to an acquisition or hiring more employees, he said.

 “Over the long run, we are fans of companies that reward shareholders, and now is not the right time to find an acquisition cheaply.”